mighdoll/sparkle/jsdoc/component-model.md

 to the component via changes in the .data configuration.
 1. _Internal state storage_ for the component's use.

-### Implementation tips for components:
+### Implementation Tips for Component Authors
-* __Configure fluently and via bound data__  Most component configuration settings should be exposed two ways: via the `configurator.myProperty("foo")` _and_ via data bound configuation data: `selection.data({myProperty:"foo"});  selection.call(configurator);`
+* __Configure fluently and via bound data.__
+Most component configuration settings should be exposed two ways:

+  via the configurator:

+      configurator.myProperty("foo");

+  _and_ via data bound configuation data:

+      selection.data({myProperty:"foo"});
+      selection.call(configurator);
 * __Handle transitions__  As bind calls propagate from component to subcomponent, components should inherit any active transitions by calling d3.transition(selection) internally.
   This enables a zoom transition to synchronize the transition across many components.
 * __Cache local state in the DOM__  Sometimes components have some local state that they may need for e.g. a subsequent transition.
-Storing the data within the local closure (component instance) will break if the caller chooses to reconfigure the component.
-Instead, store the data in a local property of the DOM node, e.g. this.__myComponent.
+Storing the data within the local closure ([component instance](#componentInstance)) will break if the caller chooses to use a new [configurator](#configurator).
+  Instead, store component state in a local property of the DOM node, e.g. this.__myComponent.
 * __Reconfigure or cache subcomponents__  Components should guarantee the same result when re-bound to a new configurator with the same settings.
-  If your component uses a subcomponent, it can either cache the subcomponent configurator, or recreate one.
+  If a component uses a subcomponent, the component can either cache the subcomponent configurator in DOM state, or recreate and reconfigure the subcomponent [configurator](#configurator).